Jobs: Vacancies and career portals

 Before you log into the portal for the first time, please read the instructions below:

-- Please also choose the other course, that is, your major subject.
+- Please also your course, that is, your major subject.
 This will not affect which job ads you see, but can help us target other content for you.

 - On the next page, you will be able to mark which sort of jobs you are interested in.
 These choices will affect the job ads you see.
 However, you can change these choices anytime and you can always also choose to see all ads.